UjjwalSaxena/Vehicle-Detection-T1P5/writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-I did this separately for both sides of the car.
+Earlier I did this separately for both sides of the car.
 Since I observed that the cars on the right side were moving slower than the cars on the left with respect to the our car.
-As I was also considering the preciously predicted frames too, the number of detections were more in the right half than the left half and so a common threshold was not able to work well.
+As I was also considering the previously predicted frames too, the number of detections were more in the right half than the left half and so a common threshold was not able to work well.

-Since I am taking past predicted values too for the heat map, I implemeted a dynamic threshold which increases as the number of frames accumulate.
-I implemented a threshold of minimum(No of previously detected frames, max frames over which averaging is being done) multiplied by an arbitrary number that suits the detection in the video.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+However this was still satisfactory performance.
+The reason being at some points no. of positive detections were more and at some places they were less, but the threshold was high after certain no. of frames and so I had to modify it based on the no. of detections in a certain frame.
+So I implemeted a dynamic threshold which is set to half of the maximum heat value in the heat map adjusted by some arbitrary value.

 ### Here are some examples and their corresponding heatmaps, output of `scipy.ndimage.measurements.label()` on the integrated heatmap and the resulting bounding boxes